Gyanranjan-ojha/vendor_management_system/README.md

 ## Prerequisites

-Before installing the DQH Admin Tool, ensure you have the following installed:
+Before installing the Vendor Management System, ensure you have the following installed:

 - Python (version 3.10 or higher)
 - Git (version 2.42 or higher)